octathorp/m17_tools/docs/cfw_install_instructions.md

 It's based on PS5000 version, modified and adapted for running on M17 hardware, so original features apply, surely a lot of new bugs also from my side.

+### Warnings

+Installing this will overwrite stock system.
+Unless you restore original rootfs partition after installing this, you will not be able to run original system again.
+This is not a SD-only installation.
+Do not use this if you don't understand these warnings.

 ### Installation

 1.- Make sure you have a device backup, as explained in [Readme.](https://github.com/octathorp/m17_tools/blob/master/README.md)